Chiral Modes of Giant Superfluid Vortices: Fluctuation Spectrum: Gross-Pitaevskii Model in a Hard Trap

 Due to the nontrivial profile over the annulus width, eq.~\eqref{eq_hard disk dispersion general} yields a large gap $\omega-\Omega n\sim \Omega\sqrt{R/\delta}$ in the rotating frame.

 The states $k=0$ are much more interesting.
 We find a mode with profile $Y=1+O(\delta^2/R^2)$ and dispersion

 Here we included the small correction $\sqrt{\frac{\delta }{2R}}|n|$ compared to~\eqref{intrdis}.
-These states are the chiral modes since their gap $\omega-\Omega n$ in the rotating frame is much smaller than the angular velocity.
-To leading order in $\delta/R$, their shape is arbitrary and they are co-moving with the trap.\footnote{In the narrow limit, we have $\mub\simeq \mu+\Omega L$, where $\mu$ is the chemical potential, and the system admits the unbroken Hamiltonian $H+\Omega J-\mu N$.
-The chiral modes are the lowest excitations of it.} See Fig.~\ref{CandG} for a summary of the spectrum in the hard trap.
+In the limit $\delta/R\rightarrow 0$, the wave profiles of these states are co-moving with the trap.
+We refer to such modes as chiral modes; note that their gap in the rotating frame $\omega-\Omega n$ is much smaller than the angular velocity.
+See Fig.~\ref{CandG} for a graphical summary of the spectrum in the hard trap.
+Our derivation remains valid as long as the condition~\eqref{eq_rho_condition} is satisfied everywhere but in the small region $\epsilon\ll \delta$.
+This implies that the dispersion relations~\eqref{eq_hard disk dispersion general} and~\eqref{eq_hard disk dispersion chiral} hold only for sufficiently long wavelengths, where $|n|/R\ll \xi^{-1}$ and $|n'|/\delta\ll \xi^{-1}$.